 The resonant sound of the Manjusri Bodhisattva mantra seed syllable, together with the sound of handclaps, broke through the tension in the examination hall.
 In that moment, the breath withholding silence and gaze, translated into intense focus of and attention on listening.
 The sitting defender, also the one who established the view for debate, four seniors from the topmost class who have completed the Five Great Treatises curriculum, the other remaining candidates, and sangha, all surrounded the hall.
 This day, was the debate examination for the Sangha at the GEBIS.

-In order to fight the inner intimidation of failing to live up to the expectations of all teachers, and the commitment to uphold the high standard of teachings in the Monastery, majority began their preparation for this day at least two to three months ahead.
-The scriptures were memorized repeatedly.
+Motivation varies amongst them.
+Some find it a good way in mind-training to tackle such challenge.
+Some intend to repay those kind efforts from the restless teachers who have imparted the teachings.
+As they aspire to uphold the high standard of learning in the Monastery, many buddhist monks have taken this exam very seriously and started their preparation at least two to three months ahead.
+The scriptures were memorized and reviewed repeatedly and thoroughly.
 Every question was reflected thoroughly from different perspectives, holding frequent consultation and discussion with the seniors; having debate practices time and again to uncover one’s blind spots.
 Frequent references were made to the Sutras and Commentaries, to search amidst its vastness, for the treasures in the Sages’ words of wisdom, thus filling one’s mind with the beauty from conquering one pinnacle to the next.
-Like what Venerable Xing Huang said, “Although pre-examination nerves are evident, however, during the process of intense preparation, I felt I have in fact learnt a great deal.
+Like what the young Buddhist monk Venerable Xing Huan said, “Although pre-examination nerves are evident, I felt I have in fact learnt a great deal during the process of intense preparation.
 The joy from this reward is indescribable!”

-As the debate session intensified, deafening sounds of handclaps and stamping feet filled the air; filling the atmosphere with the fighting spirit from the deep recesses of the hearts, and illuminating the breath-taking beauty of dharma thoughts.
-In the fervent exchange of words between both teams, it encapsulated the ultimate fruition of wisdom, possibly attained from years of many individuals’ hard work, thereby providing a collective vast offering to all Buddhas and Boddhisattvas.
+As the debate session intensified, loud handclaps and feet-stamping filled the air.
+In the fervent exchange of words of reasoning between both teams, it encapsulated the ultimate fruition of wisdom, possibly attained from years of many individuals’ hard work, thereby providing a collective vast offering to all Buddhas and Boddhisattvas.

 The emphasis was not on the outcome, but on pushing one’s limits to overcome one’s very own weakness each time, in preparation for the very final battle with Lord of Death, crushing it with pride and dignity.
-While victory and loss are but only momentary, it is hoped that the strong desire to continue our pursuits of true Dharma will persevere joyously and ceaselessly through the course of the debate and reciting the sutras by heart.
-May all Buddhas, Bodhisattvas, Dharma Protectors smile upon us, and bless this debate event for as long as until the teachings of Master Tsong-Kha-Pa blossom in all ten directions and lift all sentient beings from the vicious cycle of sufferings and afflictions.
+While victory and loss are only momentary, it is hoped that the strong desire to continue our pursuits of true Dharma teaching will persevere joyously and ceaselessly through the course of the debate and recitation of the sutras by heart.
+May all lineage teachers be pleased, and be deeply mindful of this debate event.
+May all sentient beings be free from sufferings and afflictions.